Gameplay

 - All previously equipped items have been moved to your warehouse (Avalon 2F, top-right).

-- After a Generation Skip, there are also new characters available in each recruitable class (they are the next character in each class characters table: see the Characters section).
+- After a Time Skip, there are also new characters available in each recruitable class (they are the next character in each class characters table: see the Characters section).
+You will have to form a new party.
+Every time you will also have to re-equip your recruits with items, techs and spells (tedious but unavoidable..).

 - With each new generation, a Reincarnation also occurs.